e-desouza/multi-arch-devops/README.md

 ![topology](./images/topology-lab.png)

-> **Note:** Using the kubernetes Jenkins plugin or OCP native Jenkins or other cloud native devOps pipline tooling would enable even fewer moving parts
+> **Note:** Using the kubernetes Jenkins plugin or OCP native Jenkins or other cloud native devOps pipeline tooling would enable even fewer moving parts

 You can run the Jenkins master itself on one of the clusters and the agent in another OCP cluster, reducing the need for 2 separate VMs.
 It will be much easier to manage/scale and Jenkins kubernetes plugin can even create ephemeral agents just to build and then destroy if needed.

+<div style="page-break-after: always;"></div>

 #### LinuxONE Community Cloud